0XMohomiester/0XMohomiester/Brainpan.md

 The string that crased applicaton: `600` of `A`, That's Great now we can write a exploit to know which four bytes that OverWrtie `EIP`:

-### Hint : CTR+F2 to restart debugger and service  and F9 to run debugger an service
+### Hint : CTR+F2 to restart debugger and service  and F9 to run debugger and service

 exploit: